Charlie Munger on finding one’s special advantages

 So how are we supposed to find the special advantages that one might have?
 Charlie wasn’t asked this question, but he did offer a comment that sort of touches on that:

-My understanding is that there are activities where feedback is faster and easier to get than others.
+My own understanding is that there are activities where feedback is faster and easier to get than others.
 Munger himself needed 13 years figure out that investing was the thing that he liked and was good at.
-Apparently, if he were not born in the same town as Buffett, it could had taken him longer.
+To be fair, there have been hardships in his family life that have certainly delayed him.
+Nevertheless, if he were not born in the same town as Buffett, it could had taken him longer.

 In fact, in some parallel universe, there may be a Charlie Munger who had never made the move and is still a lawyer.
 That Charlie is certainly less happy with work than the investor that inhabits our planet.
 But such is life.